Thermodynamics of nonequilibrium driven diffusive systems in mild contact with boundary reservoirs: A formula for the quasi-potential

 \begin{remark}[Boundary conditions for the quasi-potential] When the system interacts strongly with the boundary reservoirs, the boundary equations for the hydrodynamic equation and for the adjoint hydrodynamic equation are of Dirichlet type.
 For this reason, one may restrict the investigation of the quasi-potential to density profiles which satisfy Dirichlet boundary conditions.
-Since the boundary conditions for the auxiliary function $F$, introduced in \eqref{3-14}, are also of Dirichlet type, in view of \eqref{3-14}, one concludes that the quasi-potential vanishes at the boundary.
+Since the boundary conditions for the auxiliary function $F$, introduced in \eqref{3-14}, are also of Dirichlet type, in view of \eqref{3-14}, one concludes that the functional derivative of the quasi-potential vanishes at the boundary when computed at a density profile.

-For systems in weak interaction with the boundary, the situation is completely different.
+For systems in mild interaction with the boundary, the situation is completely different.
 The boundary conditions for the hydrodynamic and the adjoint hydrodynamic equations, equations \eqref{3-08} and \eqref{3-21}, respectively, are different.
 There are no reasons to restrict the attention to particular density profiles.
-But even considering profiles which satisfy the Robin boundary conditions appearing in \eqref{3-08} and \eqref{3-09}, we were not able to derive boundary conditions for the quasi-potential.
-We did not push this investigation too much as we did not need an equation for the boundary condition of the quasi-potential in our analysis. \end{remark}
+But even considering profiles which satisfy the Robin boundary conditions appearing in \eqref{3-08} and \eqref{3-09}, we were not able to derive boundary conditions for the functional derivative of the quasi-potential computed at fixed density profiles.
+We did not push this investigation too much as we did not need an equation for the boundary condition of the functional derivative of the quasi-potential in our analysis. \end{remark}

 In terms of the auxiliary function $F$, the currents take the form